Comments and Collaboration

 Sharing in Denada

 Once you have your design, simply click “Publish to Web.”
-This will open your layout in an inbox-simulated webpage.
+This will open your layout in a simulated inbox webpage.
 You can share this URL with any of your reviewers.

-One thing to know is that you only need to share that URL once – the most up-to-date layout will always be available via that URL.
-So you can tell your reviewers “here’s the email for review; save this link, and you’ll always see the most up-to-date version.”
+TIP: You only need to share that URL once – the most up-to-date layout will always be available via that URL.
+No saving or uploading necessary.

 One of the time-consuming and needless tasks that creative teams often do is sending back-and-forth proofs for review.
 They’ll send a PDF once, twice, 8 times; it’s madness!
 Instead, just share one URL for the life of the project.
 No need to keep sending additional versions.